simonjoom/react-mobx-start-kit/README.md

 # React Mobx Starter Kit

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, the kit is actually working in developpement mode only .. why? because just i'm lazy and i still not checked webpack config for production...

 So it's a boilerplate to start happy developping : We use last react-hot-loader!
+The bundle out is divided in 2 parts, you can check around 10Mb just for the app.js .
+Yes again this boilerplate is done for developing;

+* NEXT TODO: Configure webpack for Production mode (it's not hard todo)

 In building this,  The more important thing for us was to have a good SSR (server side rendering) with not too much complicate code